Transcripts reveal link between Trump, Nevada fake electors

 Both McDonald and DeGraffenreid turned over their communications to the Jan.
 6 committee related to the fake elector scheme.
 The FBI also seized McDonald’s cellphone in June as part of an investigation into the scheme.

-Those documents, detailed at length in the transcripts, included text messages, emails and internal memorandums distributed by the national GOP arm; handwritten charts, templates for press releases and the phony certificate itself; and talking points “explaining the rationale for the electors.”
+Those documents, detailed at length in the transcripts, included text messages, emails and internal memorandums distributed by the national GOP arm; handwritten charts, templates for news releases and the phony certificate itself; and talking points “explaining the rationale for the electors.”

 The planning was extensive, the transcripts show, and began as early as four days before the election, when state party officials began discussing whether Nevada’s Republican secretary of state, Barbara Cegavske, would sign off on the alternate slate of electors.